 Recipe Tips

-I hope you'll give it a go.
+I hope you'll give this appetizer a go.

 Enjoy every last bite of this Seared Ahi Tuna Appetizer recipe!

-Wasabi Glazed Seared Ahi Tuna Appetizer
+Ahi Tuna Appetizer Recipe

 Ingredients